chezsan770/gamma-release/README.md

 # gamma-release
-new releases of teh app application gamma for VTOP
+new releases of the app application gamma for VTOP